msfrq8/openIAE/IAE/index.md

 ### Overview

-<p>Welcome to the IAE Transparency Initiative!
-This site is the home of documents, code, and information related to the U.S. General Service Administration’s (GSA) Integrated Award Environment (IAE) Transparency Initiative.
-This initiative increases openness within IAE and improves systems and functions for the acquisition and assistance communities and for our business partners.
+<p>Welcome to openIAE! openIAE is an open source project managed by the U.S. General Service Administration’s (GSA) Integrated Award Environment (IAE).
+This site is the home of code, documents and information related to openIAE.
-This repository is the initial release of architecture and code information.
-As the development process progresses, design and code will be added on a rolling basis.</p>

-This repository is the initial release and contains limited information.
-As the development process progresses, design and code will be added on a rolling basis.
 <h4>Organization</h4>

 This site is organized into five content areas: